pjritee/RPi-Pico/cp_experiments/shift_register/README.md

 - `ShiftRegister74HC595_experiment2.py` : using gpio and bit fiddling of `adafruit_74hc595.ShiftRegister74HC595` to turn LEDs on and off

-- `ShiftRegister74HC595_experiment3.py` : subclassing `adafruit_74hc595.ShiftRegister74HC595` to hide the bit shifting and provide a more straightforward interface.
+- `ShiftRegister74HC595_experiment3.py` : subclassing `adafruit_74hc595.ShiftRegister74HC595` to hide the bit fiddling and provide a more straightforward interface.